Series / My Three Sons

 - Missing Mom: Steve's first wife had died at some point before the series began, leaving him a widower with three sons.
 At some later point, Steve hires his father-in-law (his first wife's father), Michael "Bub" O'Casey (William Frawley), to help manage the household.
 The first wife's uncle, Charles ("Uncle Charlie") O'Casey, Bub's brother, takes over in 1965.

-- Panty Shot: in particular, it's "I see London, I see France, I see Dodie's underpants!"
+- Panty Shot: in particular, it's "I see Paris, I see France, I see Dodie's underpants!"